MawuliAgamah/stack/README.md

 # Stack 🏗️

-A Python-based framework scaffolding tool to quickly set up modern web applications with FastAPI backend and Vanilla js frontend.
+A Python-based framework scaffolding tool to quickly set up modern web applications with FastAPI backend and JS frontend.

 ⚠️ **Note**: This project is still in development.